-Zaha Hadid Architects’ Morpheus hotel set to open in Macau
+Zaha Hadid Architects’ Morpheus hotel opens in Macau

-It takes a lot to stand out amid Macau’s garish architectural cornucopia, yet even before the Morpheus hotel opens on June 15, it is being touted as a distinctive landmark.
+It takes a lot to stand out amid Macau’s garish architectural cornucopia, yet even before the Morpheus hotel opened on the 15 June, it was being touted as a distinctive landmark.
 Designed by Zaha Hadid Architects, the 150,000-square-metre, 40-storey flagship hotel is the final chapter of Melco Resorts and Entertainment’s sprawling City of Dreams resort development, combining casino gaming, shopping and four other hotels located on the Cotai Strip.

 The unveiling is a poignant reminder of the untimely death in 2016 of the Pritzker-Prize-winning architect, Dame Zaha Hadid.
 Morpheus is one of the last projects with which she was intimately involved and bears all the hallmarks of the late architects’ signature style, as do other recently completed projects, such as the Generali Tower in Milan.